Why Is My Leopard Gecko Upside Down? The Sad Reason For This

 How To Care For A Leopard Gecko With Enigma Syndrome

-Tips To Take Care Of A Leopard Gecko With Enigma Syndrome
+Tips to Take Care of a Leopard Gecko With Enigma Syndrome

 As the leopard gecko with enigma syndrome becomes sensitive, you must take proper care of it.
 At first, I would suggest creating a separate space for it.
 Let it be alone, and have its time.
 It will cause less stress.
 And you know stress is not good for the gecko’s health.